patrickenfuego/PlexifyFiles/README.md

 ## Structure

+### Movies

-A movie folder will look like this after running the script:
+Movie folders will look like this after running the script:

 >Ex Machina (2014) 2160p

+And the files will look like this:

+>Ex Machina (2014).mkv
+>Ex Machina (2014).srt

+### TV Shows

+TV show folder will look like this after running the script:

+Game of Thrones 1080p

+Each season must have its own folder.
+The script will look for "S01" in the folder name, and rename folders to:

+>Season1

+Episode files will look like:

+>Game of Thrones S01E01.mkv
+>Game of Thrones S01E02.mkv  etc.

 ## Path